Toni Velamazán

 | Men's Football | ||

-| 2000 Sydney | Team Competition | |
+| 2000 Sydney | Team competition | |

 Club career

-Shortly after, Velamazán returned to Segunda División by signing a one-year contract with UD Almería, following which he returned to his region, joining lowly CE L'Hospitalet and remaining there until his retirement at the end of the 2010–11 campaign, aged 34.[7][8]
+Shortly after, Velamazán returned to Segunda División by signing a one-year contract with UD Almería, following which he returned to his native region, joining lowly CE L'Hospitalet and remaining there until his retirement at the end of the 2010–11 campaign, aged 34.[8][9]

 International career